fire-scale/composabot/README.md

 # Open Skynet

-AI bots for Discord (other platforms will be added if there's a demand)
+AI bots for Discord (other platforms will be added.
+Which ones and when are TBD)

 ## Supported Bots:
 - ChatGPT (chats with you)
 - Stable Diffusion (generates images)
+- Midjourney (generates images)

+Over the lifetime of this project we plan to support many more as new, more sophisticated AIs come online

 ## Usage